Mission, vision, key values CWI

 • Involvement - Research at CWI is inspired by practical questions and leads to groundbreaking solutions for industry and society.

 CWI has a unique talent pool of researchers.
 Since its foundation in 1946, 180 of its researchers have become full professor.
 CWI has a Spinoza Prize winner, 22 researchers that were awarded an NWO Innovational Research Grant and an ERC-SG recipient.
 CWI has a long-standing tradition of excellence in research that is both fundamental and societally relevant.
 CWI’s track record includes building the first computer in the Netherlands, computing the dike heights for the Dutch Delta Works, connecting Europe to the internet, developing the Python programming language used by Google, computing the train timetables for the Dutch Railways, breaking factorization records of RSA encryption codes, and developing the open source database system MonetDB.
 More recent highlights include cracking the MD5 hash function, the use of domain specific languages for digital forensics, and research on smart grids for our future energy distribution.
-CWI plays a central role in various programs and organizations, including the housing of the W3C Benelux Office, the IMO Foundation (the office of the International Mathematics Olympiad) and COMMIT, an extensive programme from universities, research institutions and the industry bringing together leading researchers in computer science in The Netherlands.
-Since its foundation CWI has commercialized its research in the foundation of 21 spin-off companies that have generated millions of turnover to date.
+CWI plays a central role in various programs and organizations, including the housing of the W3C Benelux Office and Platform Wiskunde Nederland, the Dutch Platform for Mathematics.
+Since its foundation CWI has commercialized its research in the foundation of 22 spin-off companies that have generated millions of turnover to date.

 Click here to learn more achievements of CWI